 - Export all the language data in your flashcards and public texts to CSV format

-The extension is available for desktop, mobile phone, and tablet devices.
+The extension is available for desktop, mobile, and tablet devices.
 ReadLang is a great resource for language learners that’s 100% free to use.

 The free version is excellent but the Premium version offers quizzes, personalized learning experiences, removal of ads, and more.
 Premium costs around $60 a year.